gisborne/gisborne.me/_posts/2025-04-16-programming-in-the-age-of-abundance.md

 (There are some other ideas coming from humans that could change some things too.
 Go read about (Dominant Assurance Contracts)[https://en.wikipedia.org/wiki/Assurance_contract], for example.)

-The boundaries between the market, the firm, the government, consumers and the community are about to go all over the place.
+The boundaries between the market, the firm, the government, consumers and the community are about to shift, blur and reconfigure entirely.

 ## Non-markets